 Like physics, there’s an inherent romance to chemistry that stems from ‘truth’, rather than classic aesthetic features.
-Hopefully, these quick chemistry facts and tidbits will spark or re-new interest in this most noble science.
+Hopefully, these quick chemistry facts and tidbits will spark or renew interest in this noble field of science.

 A metal is an element that readily forms positive ions (cations) and has metallic bonds.
 These elements have electrons that are loosely held to the atoms, and will readily transfer them.
 This is why metals are great electrical and thermal conductors — because the electrons move energy.

 Most metals’ electrons reflect colors equally, so the sun’s light is reflected as white.
 Gold and copper, however, happen to absorb blue and violet light, leaving yellow light.
 It’s worth noting here that copper is also the only metal that is naturally antibacterial.

 3. Water expands when freezes, unlike other substances